jtiosue/GHBlogComments/README.md

 # GHBlogComments

 A simple way to include comments on you blog using GitHub Issues.
+See my live example below.

 ## Usage